xianggebenben/GraphSL/paper.md

 |     Memetracker [@leskovec2009meme]    |  7,884 | 47,911 |
 |        Digg [@hogg2012social]       | 15,912 | 78,649 |

-Table: \label{tab:statistics} The statistics of eight datasets.
+Table: \label{tab:statistics}   Eight benchmark graph datasets: their numbers of nodes and edges.

-Aside from methods, we also provide eight benchmark datasets to facilitate the research of graph source localization, whose statistics are shown in \autoref{tab:statistics}.
-Memetracker and Digg provide seed-diffusion pairs.
-While others do not have such pairs, they can be generated by information diffusion simulations.
+Aside from methods, we also release eight benchmark graph datasets to facilitate the research of graph source localization, whose statistics are shown in \autoref{tab:statistics}.
+While Memetracker and Digg provide information sources and diffusions, for other datasets, they can be generated by the function [diffusion_generation](https://graphsl.readthedocs.io/en/latest/GraphSL.html#GraphSL.utils.diffusion_generation).

 # Availability and Documentation